AI for Frontend Engineers: Workflows, Tools, and Best Practices

 - Usage examples for each supported variant

-- Known edge cases or constraints on how the component should be used
+- Known edge cases or constraints

 - When to use this component versus a similar one in the system